robots4life/angular-prettier-eslint/README.md

 Depending on the current date you might have to **update** your Node and NPM version.

-# 3. Install Angular CLI, VS Code Angular Language Service and Code Spell Checker Extensions
+# 3. Install Angular CLI, VS Code Extensions Prettier, ESLint, Angular Language Service and Code Spell Checker

+---

 <a target="_blank" href="https://angular.dev/tools/cli/setup-local#install-the-angular-cli">https://angular.dev/tools/cli/setup-local#install-the-angular-cli</a>